Americans mark the 24th anniversary of the 9/11 attacks with emotional ceremonies

 The president, who was expected to attend a New York Yankees game in the Bronx on Thursday evening, also announced Kirk would be posthumously awarded the Presidential Medal of Freedom, calling him a “giant of his generation” and a "champion of liberty.”

-And in a rural field near Shanksville, Pennsylvania, a similar ceremony marked by moments of silence, the reading of names and the laying of wreaths, honored the victims of Flight 93, the hijacked plane that crashed after crew members and passengers tried to storm the cockpit.
-Veterans Affairs Secretary Doug Collins was among those in attendance.
+And in a rural field near Shanksville, Pennsylvania, a ceremony attended by Veterans Affairs Secretary Doug Collins honored the victims of Flight 93, the hijacked plane that crashed after crew members and passengers tried to storm the cockpit.

-People across the country are also marking the 9/11 anniversary with service projects and charitable works as part of a national day of service.
-Volunteers will be taking part in food and clothing drives, park and neighborhood cleanups, blood banks and other community events.
+Elsewhere, people marked the anniversary with service projects and charitable works as part of a national day of service.
+Volunteers took part in food and clothing drives, park and neighborhood cleanups, blood banks and other community events.

 Reverberations from attacks persist